randypangestu/efficient-Indo-sentiment/README.md

-# SetFit-Indo-sentiment
+# Efficient Indo-sentiment with Few Shot Learning and Distillation
-Indonesia sentiment analysis using SetFit
-This project contains code and data for training and evaluating machine learning models for natural language processing (NLP) tasks, as well as code for deploying the trained models for inference.
+Indonesia sentiment analysis using SetFit model for Few shot learning This project contains code and data for training and evaluating machine learning models for natural language processing (NLP) tasks, as well as code for deploying the trained models for inference.

 ## Dependencies